 Anything that highlights how you've overcome a challenge is useful, as this shows what type of problem-solver you are.
 However, you must have concrete, practical examples of every skill that you mention.

 Demonstrate the skill of leadership and give details to show the depth of your commitment.
-You don't have to hold an office or a title to display leadership - it can be demonstrated in many different ways.
+You don't have to hold an office or a title to display leadership - it can be demonstrated in many ways.
 Describing how you organised something or motivated a group of people is just as impressive.

-Avoid mention of anything irrelevant or obvious, or things that a graduate in any discipline will have, such as the ability to write essays, use email, social media or word processors.
+Avoid anything irrelevant or obvious, or things that a graduate in any discipline will have, such as the ability to write essays, use email, social media or word processors.
 Sell yourself here, but make sure you don't sound too boastful either.

 What are your weaknesses?